prometheus-protocol/prometheus-protocol/README.md

 ## Challenges & Learnings

-Building a full-stack, on-chain trust layer presented several unique challenges during the hackathon:
+Building a full-stack, on-chain trust layer presented several unique challenges:

-1.  **On-Chain OAuth 2.1 Security:** Implementing a secure OAuth server on a public blockchain required a novel approach.
-We leveraged mandatory PKCE, certified responses, and a unique `request_id` system to protect against code interception and malicious boundary nodes, ensuring that secret access tokens are never publicly exposed.
+1.  **On-Chain OAuth 2.1 Security:** Implementing a secure OAuth server on a public blockchain required leveraging mandatory PKCE, certified responses, and a unique `request_id` system to protect against code interception and malicious boundary nodes.
-2.  **ICRC Standard Composability:** Integrating five different ICRC standards (1, 2, 118, 120, 126, 127) into a cohesive system was a significant architectural challenge.
-It required careful state management and inter-canister communication patterns to ensure data consistency and atomicity where needed.
+2.  **ICRC Standard Composability:** Integrating five different ICRC standards into a cohesive system was a significant architectural challenge, requiring careful state management and inter-canister communication patterns.
-3.  **CLI Tooling & Build Process:** Creating a professional CLI with a unified developer experience required solving complex build issues, particularly managing ESM/CJS module compatibility between our shared libraries and the final executable, which we solved using `esbuild`'s `define` and `external` features.
+3.  **CLI Tooling & Build Process:** Creating a professional CLI required solving complex build issues, particularly managing ESM/CJS module compatibility, which we solved using `esbuild`.

 ---

-## Roadmap & Future Work
+## Roadmap

 Our journey is structured in ambitious phases, building from a solid foundation towards a vibrant, trusted ecosystem.